dagda1/blog/source/_posts/2014-12-13-transducers.markdown

 I've been writing a <a href="https://github.com/facebook/react">react</a> wrapper component which has pretty much dictated that I need to be dealing with native javascript objects at all times and as such I am having to call these interop functions.
 An example of this is in the code below:
 {% gist c8164e5b0495b8ed23b6 %}
-On lines 3 and 4, I am calling <a href="https://github.com/clojure/clojurescript/blob/master/src/cljs/cljs/core.cljs#L8515">clj->js</a> to transform the clojurescript ```PersistentVector``` into the javascript native array equivalent.
+On lines 3 and 4, I am calling <a href="https://github.com/clojure/clojurescript/blob/master/src/cljs/cljs/core.cljs#L8515">clj->js</a> to transform a clojurescript ```PersistentVector``` into the javascript native array equivalent.
 What I really wanted was to call the clojurescript sequence functions ```map```, ```reduce```, ```filter``` etc. on native javascript objects.
 I asked if this was possible in the clojurescript irc and <a href="http://clojure.org/transducers" target="_blank">transducrs</a> were put forward as a means of achieving the goal.

 ###Transducers
 I had heard of transducers in the clojure world without taking the trouble to see what all the fuss was about but I had no idea that they were available in clojurescript.
-I'm now going to give a brief introduction as to what transducers are but there are lots of good material out there that probably do a better job and Rich Hickey's <a href="https://www.youtube.com/watch?v=6mTbuzafcII">strangeloop</a> introduction to them is a great start.
+I'm now going to give a brief introduction as to what transducers are but there is lots of good material out there that probably do a better job and Rich Hickey's <a href="https://www.youtube.com/watch?v=6mTbuzafcII">strangeloop</a> introduction to them is a great start.

 I always address a new concept by first of all determining what problem does the new concept solve and with tranducers the problem is one of decoupling.
 You are probably familiar with ```filter``` which returns all items in a collection that are true in terms of a predicate function:
 {% codeblock %}